writememe/net-api/README.md

 ```
 env | grep NET_TEXTFSM
 ```
-You should see th environment variable set.
+You should see the environment variable set.

 8) Change to the `app/` directory, then start the flask application: